shy-neon/Favman/README.md

 ## Getting Started

-Get the source, and double clik on the `.dmg` file.
-Here you will find the application itself or the pre compiled (raccomanded) last release.
+Get the source, and double click on the `.dmg` file.
+Here you will find the application itself or the pre compiled (recommended) last release.
 Please, if a pre-release is available, download it only if you are committed to contribute, those are not stable and for beta testing only.

 ### Apple can’t check app for malicious software
 Whenever Favtool is run for the first time, the message ***"Apple can’t check app for malicious software"*** might be shown.
 In order to run favtool ctrl-click the app and select *"Open"*.

 <img src="https://github.com/shy-neon/favtool/blob/main/images/alert.png" width="274"  />

-Of course Favtool does not contain any malicious software, this is just a very bad way for Apple to commit developer into buying a 99$/y developer subscription, no words.
+Of course Favtool does not contain any malicious software, this is just a very bad way for Apple to commit a developer into buying a 99$/y developer subscription, no words.

 ### File system permission

 Favtool needs to access the folder containing the icons and a database containg your favourite list.
-Therefore, during the first run Favtool will ask you to access the folder located in  `~/Library/Safari/Touch Icons Cache`.
-Select *"Grant Access"* a finder panel will show up, select "Authorize".: this will allow favtool to read/write the folder in which the icons are located.
-Once the access in granted the list on the sidebar will be populated by your favourite sites.
+Therefore, during the first run, Favtool will ask you to access the folder located in  `~/Library/Safari/Touch Icons Cache`.
+Select *"Grant Access"* a finder panel will show up, select "Authorize".: this will allow favtool to read/write to the folder in which the icons are located.
+Once the access is granted the list on the sidebar will be populated by your favourite sites.

-💡If you get the message "table not ready" close safari, and reopen it with no tab open other than the "home page" ( topsites:// ), then click on "try again"
+💡If you get the message "table not ready" close safari, and reopen it with no tabs open other than the "home page" ( topsites:// ), then click on "try again"

 ⚠️ After the first icon is changed, favtool locks the folder located in: `~/Library/Safari/Touch Icons Cache`.
 This prevents Safari from automatically restoring the default icons.
-If you want to unlock this folder click on *"File"* in the menu bar and then *"Unlock Images Folder"* (or use the ⌘U shortcut.
+If you want to unlock this folder, click on *"File"* in the menu bar and then *"Unlock Images Folder"* (or use the ⌘U shortcut.
 However, make sure to keep Safari closed as long as the folder is unlocked, otherwise icons may be restored).

 ## How to use